sifulan-access-federation/ifirexman-training/guides/idp.md

     - `azure.xml` - Azure AD IdP metadata file **if** Azure AD is the backend authenticator.
 You can refer to [this guide](azure.md) on how to setup your Azure AD and obtain the metadata file.
     - `GoogleIDPMetadata.xml` - Google Directory IdP metadata file **if** Google Directory is the backend authenticator.
 You can refer to [this guide](google.md) on how to setup your Google Directory and obtain the metadata file.

 4. Edit the `values.yaml` file according to your IdP.
-Generally, you will only need to update the `Federation Configuration` section.
+Generally, you will **ONLY** need to update the `Federation Configuration` section.
 A brief explanation and sample entries are provided in the file.

 5. Add all of the required variables and others that you wish to override to your shell environment: